alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

 ```

 Clever code tricks like this allow you to write powerful one-liners.
-They are so clever they event defy understanding.
-Avoid them.
+They are so clever they basically defy understanding.
+I avoid them.
 I would refer this as “write-only” code - even if you can write it, no-one else will be able to read it.
 Hint - its "a function that counts duplicate characters in a string."